-Tennessee Valley Authority (TVA) is constructing a substation on the Paducah Site (new facility designation is C-538).
-The C-538 Switchyard includes two 5,054-gal capacity transformers and six 121-gal capacity metering units.
-The C-531 Switchyard will be deactivated and drained once the C-538 substation is operational.
+Tennessee Valley Authority (TVA) has constructed a substation on the Paducah Site, with the facility designation C-538.
+The substation includes two 5,054-gal capacity transformers and six 121-gal capacity metering transformer units.

 Switchyard Area BMPs.
-The C-538 transformers will be constructed with oil containment pits that drain to a 19,530 gal capacity oil containment pit.
-The C-531 and C-538 Switchyards drain to KPDES Outfall 010 that is equipped with an inverted pipe dam designed to permit the passage of water, but contain floating materials such as mineral oil.
+The C-538 transformers have oil containment pits that drain to a 19,530 gal capacity oil containment pit.
+The C-538 substation drains to KPDES Outfall 010 that is equipped with an inverted pipe dam designed to permit the passage of water, but contain floating materials such as mineral oil.
 The dam is designed to overflow only during severe rainstorms and will provide effective oil containment during moderately heavy rains.